MilicaCulibrk/BigData/README.md

 Student project for batch and real-time processing of tweets with hashtags #DonaldTrump and #JoeBiden posted in the period from  15.10.2020. to 08.11.2020.

 # Downloading and Preprocessing data
-Download data [here](https://www.kaggle.com/manchunhui/us-election-2020-tweets).
-In folder preprocessing there are python scripts for deleting emojis, empty rows and merging the two files form the link.
-Processed files should than be coppied to folder ./datasets, and megred file to both ./datasets and ./stream/consumer.
+Download data [from here](https://www.kaggle.com/manchunhui/us-election-2020-tweets) into ./dataset.
+In folder preprocessing there are python scripts for deleting emojis, empty rows and merging the two files form the link and they should be run in the following order:
+ - deleteEmojis.py
+ - clean.py
+ - appendFiles.py
+Merged file should also be coppied to both ./stream/consumer folder.

 # Environment setup
  - $ cd docker